Vipilli25/DSPD-sem4-HWA-1/README.md

 Write the following functions :

   -insert
-  • Insert a list of passengers and their details for the reservation.
+  • Insert a list of passengers and their details for the reservation. <br>
-  • I/p parameters: Reservation request that includes a list of passenger names, passenger ids, boarding train, boarding station, travelling class(Sleeper, 3AC, 2AC, 1AC), destination station, train id
+  • I/p parameters: Reservation request that includes a list of passenger names, passenger ids, boarding train, boarding station, travelling class(Sleeper, 3AC, 2AC, 1AC), destination station, train id.
   • O/P: Reservation done successfully, partially or the reservation failed.
   • Note – The set of passengers in a single reservation request should be allocated seats together.
 If all of them cannot get the seats together, then they